-The Contrast Clearance Analysis calculation requires two 3D MRI volumes.
+The Contrast Clearance Analysis calculation requires two 3D MRI data sets.
 For these:

 Both sequences must be acquired using the equivalent scan protocol

-The first sequence must be taken approx. 5 minutes after contrast agent injection (using e.g., Gd/Gadolinium)
+The first sequence must be taken approx. five minutes after contrast agent injection (using e.g., Gd/Gadolinium)

 The second sequence must be taken 60-105 minutes after contrast agent injection